nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-javascript-orm/index.md

 The first problem for us is that SQL database management systems only store _scalar_ values.
 In JavaScript, with the exception of primitive data types, everything is an object.
 Unlike objects, scalar variables can only hold one value at a time.
 So in the case of using a SQL Database Management System (DBMS), that means strings or integers.
 Lucky for us, there are [npm packages](https://www.npmjs.com/search?q=sql) such as [mysql](https://www.npmjs.com/package/mysql) and [mysql2](https://www.npmjs.com/package/mysql2) that return our queries in JSON format.
 But that's only half the battle.

-The other half of the problem is writing methods that allow us to query our database in our _native_ language and not that of the SQL DBMS.
+The other half of the problem is writing methods that allow us to query our database in our _native_ language (JavaScript) and not that of the SQL DBMS.
 Object Relational Mapping is useful as it allows us to separate concerns in our application with reusable methods for database queries.
 The added, and perhaps most important, benefit of this separation of concerns is that we can easily use other SQL databases without needing to rewrite the entire code-base and instead only make minor changes to the ORM.

 ## War is Never a Lasting Solution